WHW-HAHA/AI-Projects/README.md

 *Without dog*
 ## Project 3: TV Scripts generation
-In this project, I generated my own Simpson TV scripts by using Recurrent Neural Networks.
+In this project, I generated my own Simpson TV scripts by using Recurrent Neural Network.
 The training data set was from the scripts of Simpson season 27.
 The RNNs eventually generated a new ,"fake" TV script, based on patterns it recognizes in this training data.

 ## Project 4: Generate fake hand writing numbers and fake faces
-In this project, I created fake hand writing numbers and fake faces by using Generative Adversarial Networks
+In this project, I created fake hand writing numbers and fake faces by using Generative Adversarial Network

 The fake hand writing numbers in of thd first epoch and the eighth epoch